cfchou/hakyll_site/posts/2013-05-11-venture-out-on-canbuildfrom.md

 As `CBF` is not really used at the moment(`foo` always returns 0), it doesn't have any member.

-This can be tested in REPL:
+The code can be tested in REPL:

     scala> val q1 = Q1(10)
     q1: Q1[Int] = Q1$$anon$1@36536500